 - 2020 info on brands with lowest levels

 - Dartmouth College article

 How to Reduce Arsenic in Rice (through cooking)

 - 1 pound rice well rinsed

 - enough water to fill a large pot

-- Fill a large pot, 7-8 quarts, ¾ full of water and bring to a boil over high heat.
+- Wash the rice well in cold water through a sieve.
+Fill a large pot, 7-8 quarts, ¾ full of water and bring to a boil over high heat.
 Add a sprinkle of salt and carefully add the rice.
 Turn the heat down to a low boil and cook rice according to the time on the package.
 When rice is done, strain off water through a fine sieve or colander.

 - If eating right away, add a little butter, ghee, olive or coconut oil as preferred plus salt.
 If meal prepping ahead, spread the rice on a rimmed half sheet baking pan and allow to cool.
 Once cool, portion and freeze.
 Rice will keep in the refrigerator up to 5 days.